annalisapaladino/Probabilistic-ML/README.md

 ## 👩‍💻 Author

 **Annalisa Paladino**
-_MSc in Probabilistic Machine Learning_
+_MSc in Data Science and Artificial Intelligence_

 ---